gummesson/jekyll-rake-boilerplate/README.md

     post:
       template:
       extension:
+    page:
+      template:
+      extension:
+    editor:
     remote:
       command:
       settings:
       source:
       destination:

-You can leave out the `remote` parameters if you're planning to only deploy your site with `rake git`.
+You can leave the `remote` parameters out if you're planning to only deploy your site with `rake git`.

+## Known issues

+Rake tasks doesn't play nice when it comes to including commas in arguments.
+For example, if you try to create a post by running `post["One, two, three"]` the name and title of the post will become *"One"*.
+The easiest work-around for this is to skip the commas when your creating a post and adding them later on.

 ## Examples